briantylerec/briantylerec/README.md

-# Hi there 👋 I'm B. Tyler Mora
+# Hi there 👋 I'm Tyler

 Welcome to my GitHub profile!
 I am a **Software Engineer** and **Android Developer** with over six years of professional experience building high-quality mobile applications.
 I specialize in creating innovative and user-centric solutions that deliver value and enhance user experiences.